 1. Getting ready to apply

-Consideration of your application can take time, so allow a minimum of 25 working days between submitting your application and the start of your requested semester.
-Research studies generally commence at the start of Semester 1 and 2 (see important dates).
+Consideration of your application can take time, so allow a minimum of 25 working days for your application to be processed.
 Prior to applying, you should:

 - clarify your research thesis topic

 - confirm you meet the entry requirements of your preferred degree

 - browse and identify the perfect research scholarship for you (please note research scholarships are not all year round).

 As part of USQ’s Reconciliation Action Plan, a scheme exists to promote entry into the PhD by the Australian Aboriginal and Torres Strait Islanders.
 Staff from the Office of Research Graduate Studies (ORGS) are available via email, phone or in person to assist with the application process.